Generation-Resources/learning-functions/unsolved/README.md

 ### 🏆 Bonus

-* Use the Super Bowl Score function to predict the score for each team, and console log a Final Score prediction.
+* Use the Super Bowl Score function to predict the score for game with your dream team matchup, and console log a Final Score prediction.

 ## Screenshot of Console when Solved